TurskayaNastya/PixiSlotAnimation/README.md

 [TRY IT!!!](https://turskayanastya.github.io/PixiSlotAnimation/)

-This is a simple Pixi.js slot animation implementation using ES6/2015.
+This is a simple slot animation implementation using ES6/2015 and Pixi.js.

 ## Usage
 First of all, this project needs [Webpack](https://webpack.github.io/) in the global scope: